Deficiencies (last 8 years)

 Visit Reason

-The inspection was a resurvey conducted on 10-1-14, 10-2-14, and 10-6-14 at an assisted living facility to assess compliance with functional capacity screening and delegation of nursing duties.
+The visit was a resurvey conducted on 10-1-14, 10-2-14, and 10-6-14 to assess compliance with previously identified deficiencies at the assisted living facility.

 Findings

 The facility failed to record residents' functional capacity findings on screening forms including all required elements and definitions.
-Additionally, a licensed nurse failed to appropriately delegate blood glucose monitoring procedures to certified medication aides and did not document their competency.
+Additionally, the licensed nurse did not properly delegate blood glucose monitoring procedures to certified medication aides and failed to document their competency.

 Deficiencies (2)